swagner23q/angularSkeleton/readme.md

 ## Sara Wagner
-#### Angular JS Boiler Plate
+#### Angular JS Boiler Plate with full Sass watch

 ~Description~

-This is a project for week 1 of JavaScript at Epicodus.
-It includes languages **HTML, CSS, Bootstrap, Javascript, and Jquery**.
-This project will have a "boiler plate" setup for Javascript projects including Sass.
+This is a template for new projects using Angular with full Sass capabilities.

 To begin:

   -Run npm install

-  -Run bower install dependencies needed (jquery, bootstrap, etc)
+  -Run bower install dependencies as needed

-  -Run bower init

   -Run gulp build